Vantiq/vantiq-extension-sources/jmsSource/README.md

 or as VANTIQ Notifications.
 The Source Configuration, described below, shows how to choose which message consumption method will be used for the JMS Queues.

-Additionally, since there are multiple JMS Message Types that we do not support, custom JMS Message Handlers can be added to the source.
-This is completely optional, and a message handler that can handle the generic JMS Message Types will be used if no custom handlers are specified.
-Creating a Custom Message Handler, as well as specifying the custom message handlers for queues and topics, are explained later in this document.
+Additionally, since there are JMS Message Types that require application-specific Java code, custom JMS Message Handlers can be added to the source.
+This is optional, and a message handler that can handle the generic JMS Message Types will be used if no custom handlers are specified.
+Creating a Custom Message Handler, as well as specifying the custom message handlers for queues and topics, are explained [later in this document](#msgHandlers).

 ## Source Configuration

-To set up the Source in the VANTIQ Modelo IDE, you will need to add a Source to your project.
-Please check the [Prerequisites]
-(#pre) to make sure you have properly added a Source Definition to VANTIQ Modelo.
-Once this is complete, you can select JMS (or whatever you named your Source Definition) as the Source Type.
+To set up the VANTIQ Source, you will need to add a Source to your project.
+Please check the [Prerequisites](#pre) to make sure you have properly added a VANTIQ Source Implementation.
+Once this is complete, you can select JMS (or whatever you named your Source Implementation) as the Source Type.
 You will then need to fill out the Source Configuration Document.

 The Configuration document may look similar to the following example:
 ```